Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

 The printed 'No. 23' in the center of the upper margin indicates that this is the 23rd sheet of the process set.

-Comparison with the complete 6 Process Set shows that because the signature has been printed and no seal appears,
+Comparison with the 6 Process Set indicates that because the signature has been printed and no seal appears,

 that No. 23 is the last sheet of a twenty-three sheet 2 Process Set.